What is the minimum age

 One umpire is provided by each team.

-The Boundary Umpire must wear an official NFL/Northcote white boundary umpire shirt and carry a whistle.
+The Boundary Umpire must wear an official NFNL/Northcote white boundary umpire shirt and carry a whistle.

 The Boundary Umpire has to follow the general course of play around.
 When the ball goes out of play they signal to the Field Umpire by blowing their whistle and extending both arms at shoulder height.